 M.K.
 Khan’a Weekends on Earth is an album that roams down the roads of nostalgia, ‘80s synthscapes and adventure with warmth, energy, and general feel-good vibes that are an antidote to the darkness and stress of the world that faces us.
 There’s a breezy feeling that permeates the album and the balance of modern production and ‘80s sounds is well done here.

 There’s a strong melodic component to Weekends On Earth.
 M.K.
 Khan has a strong grasp of how to write melodies that can gently caress or positively energize the listener.
 I find that his melodies get stuck in my head and dance there joyfully.
 I’m a sucker for a well-constructed melody and this album delivers them again and again.

 Weekends on Earth walks that fine line between nostalgic ‘80s sounds and modern production.
-There’s enough ‘80s vibe to the synths and drums but everything is crystal clear and pin sharp.
-That clarity allows the melodies, bass and drumbeats to come through well and impart their unique feelings to the tracks.
+There’s enough ‘80s vibe to the synths and drums but everything is crystal clear and pin-sharp.
+That clarity allows the melodies, bass, and drumbeats to come through well and impart their unique feeling to the tracks.